PLUNGE

 The film begins in live action as Katie walks towards the ocean.
 As she submerges the world becomes animated, with an animated version of Katie swimming before us.

 She confidently guides us through the enigmatic waters as she begins to recount her water biography.
-Katie tells us about her physical afflictions (Fibromyalgia, Lipidaemia, Osteoarthritis and severe hypermobility) and her weight which kept her housebound and forced her to walk with two sticks.
+Katie tells us about her physical afflictions (Fibromyalgia, Lipoedema, Osteoarthritis and severe hypermobility) and her weight which kept her housebound and forced her to walk with two sticks.
 She mentions life before she swam.
 She felt depressed, deregulated and alone.

 She was about to opt into bariatric surgery, a move she felt was extreme, but necessary to gain some quality of life back.
 One day, her sisters convinced her to start sea swimming and to her surprise she couldn’t get enough of cold-water submersion.
 One year on she is losing weight, more confident, walking straighter and without her sticks.
 Health professionals are in awe of her achievements.